linpengcheng/PurefunctionPipelineDataflow/README.md

   > for faster overall performance.
   > [reference: Developer Delves Into Reasons Why Apple's M1 Chip is So Fast](https://www.macrumors.com/2020/11/30/m1-chip-speed-explanation-developer/)

-- Forecast(2021-01-19): I think Intel, AMD,ARM, supercomputing, etc. will adopt the "warehouse/workshop model"
+- Forecast(2021-01-19): I think Intel, AMD, ARM, supercomputing, etc. will adopt the "warehouse/workshop model"

   In the past, the performance of the CPU played a decisive role in the performance of the computer.
 There were few